Red-and-white crake: Distribution and habitat

 The red-and-white crake is found in southeastern Brazil from Río de Janeiro state south through eastern Paraguay and much of Uruguay into northeastern Argentina as far as northern Buenos Aires Province.
 It inhabits a variety of wet landscapes that generally have shallow water to moist soil, tall or matted grasses or reeds, and often shrubs, thickets, and scattered small trees.
+It appears to be a year-round resident throughout its range.

 Behavior

-Movement

-The red-and-white crake appears to be a year-round resident throughout its range.

 Feeding

 The red-and-white crake usually forages by itself, walking on the ground or climbing among vegetation.
 Its diet is mostly small invertebrates such as insects and worms, and also includes seeds.

 Breeding

 The red-and-white crake's breeding season in Argentina appears to span from October to February but is not known elsewhere.
 Both sexes build the nest, which is a ball of grass, herbs, and reeds attached to marsh vegetation up to about 1 m above the ground.
 It has a side entrance.
 The typical clutch size is three eggs.
 In captivity the incubation period is about 24 days and young are independent in about four weeks.